CQCL/pytket-docs/README.md

 This repository contains the user manual and example notebooks to get you started using pytket.
 It does not contain source code.
 The source code is maintained on the [tket repository](https://github.com/CQCL/tket).

+The notebook examples are built with [jupyterbook][https://jupyterbook.org/en/stable/intro.html] and can be viewed at [tket.quantinuum.com/examples/].

+Instructions for how to add jupyter notebooks to the examples repository can be fond [here](https://github.com/CQCL/pytket/tree/main/examples#notes-for-developers).

 For more on how the user manual is built and deployed see the [manual README](https://github.com/CQCL/pytket/tree/main/manual/README.md).

-Instructions for how to add jupyter notebooks to the examples repository can be fond [here](https://github.com/CQCL/pytket/tree/main/examples#notes-for-developers).

 ## Getting started